danieljwilson/MADE/docs/pages/folder-structure.rst

 1_project_management
 --------------------

-This is not uploaded to git
+This is not uploaded to git.

 --------------------
 2_ethics_governence
 --------------------

-This is not uploaded to git
+This is not uploaded to git.

 --------------------
 3_experiment